samyemad/asynchronous-service-communication/docs/SecondApproach.md

 ### Success:
 - If the callback is successful:
-    - Logs the success confirmation in the `CallbackDeliveryOutbox` table.
-    - Publishes `CallbackDeliverySucceeded` event to Kafka for logging and further monitoring.
+    - Publishes `CallbackDeliverySucceeded` event to the `CallbackDeliveryOutbox` table.

 ### Failure:
 - If the callback fails (e.g., invalid URL, network issue):
     - Publishes `CallbackFailed` event to the `CallbackDeliveryOutbox` table.
-    - `CallbackFailed` events are then picked up by a retry mechanism (e.g., cron job or command) to retry sending the callback.

 ## 4️⃣ Event Publishing and Retry Mechanism